Reimagining healthcare finance post Covid19.

 4/ The consumer could be better empowered to choose their physicians and control costs.

 5/ The consumer knows how they want to feel and move post service and is in the best position to assess whether or not they got their expected outcome.

 The expected outcomes needs to be established with their physician.
-Atul Gwande MD talks about physicians understanding all the options but also understanding the limits of medical interventions so that healthcare consumers develop reasonable expectations.
+Atul Gwande MD talks about physicians understanding all the options.
+Equally as important, physicians need to convey the limits of medical interventions so that healthcare consumers develop reasonable expectations.

 Based on the answers, we’re missing the healthcare roadmap that gives consumers actionable information based on their genetic profile and lifestyle.

 Various companies are collecting information on their current health status, pre-determinants of health, genetic and risk profile but so far there is no repository for the information.

 Professional economists believe the government should maintain a single repository of this type of information so that it is safeguarded and continuously used to better understand the needs and cost of healthcare.

 As an industry, we usually talk about “medical necessity” as a way to define coverage even though there are always issues in defining necessity and limiting care.

 Most consumers don’t read all the fine print in their policy and likely don’t understand the concept of medical necessity.
 To empower the healthcare consumer, policies need to be easier for them to understand what’s covered and what’s not.